xelis-project/xelis-blockchain/API.md

 }
 ```

-#### Create Miner Work
+#### Get Miner Work
-Create a work for miner based on a block template set in parameter.
+Get a miner work based on a block template set in parameter.
+It is working the same as GetWork Server

 A `MinerWork` struct is created from the block header work hash which represent the immutable part.